LGBTQ+ Health

-We know that visiting a health care provider can be stressful for anyone, but for some of us, that feeling can be magnified due to fear of discrimination or being misunderstood.
-The Health & Counseling Center strives to provide affirming health and wellness services, so you can be treated well and stay well.
-HCC clinicians are committed to ensuring that LGBTQIA+ students receive the highest quality medical care in a safe and respectful environment.
-We continue to educate our staff and improve our systems and communications to better welcome, understand, and serve all students.
+We know that visiting a health care provider can be stressful for anyone; but for some, that feeling can be magnified due to fear of being unacknowledged, misunderstood, or not respected.
+Health & Counseling Center (HCC) clinicians are committed to providing our LGBTQ+ students, like all students, with the highest quality care in a safe, non-judgmental, and confidential environment, using evidence-based, industry best practices.
+We continue to educate our staff and to improve our systems and communications to better welcome, understand, and serve all students.

 Counseling Services